dsarrut/vvv/readme_dev_reg.md

 Robust Transform I/O: Reads/writes .tfm, .mat, and .txt files.
 Automatically applies SVD (Singular Value Decomposition) to correct rounding errors in imported rotation matrices.

+World-Fixed Anchoring: When manually adjusting rigid parameters, the viewer automatically calculates the camera pan and slice shifts required to keep the crosshair pinned to the exact same anatomical physical point.
+This prevents the image from flying off-screen during heavy rotation.

+Seamless File Management: Automatically tracks the origin path of loaded transforms, enabling quick "Save" overwrites without re-opening the file dialog.

-Performance Toggles: Uses a 0.3s debouncer for smooth slider dragging
+Performance Toggles: Uses a 0.3s background thread debouncer (`trigger_debounced_rotation_update`) for smooth slider dragging.
+The heavy 3D ITK resampling happens strictly off the main thread to keep the 60fps DearPyGui render loop completely fluid.

 2. Limitations
 Quantitative Data Loss on Oblique Load: Because the "Straighten on Load" strategy uses a 3D resampler, it slightly interpolates the raw voxel values of tilted images.
 For rigorous quantitative tasks, analyzing this interpolated array instead of the raw scanner data could introduce inaccuracies.